nohren/react-digital-rain/README.md

    Version 10 package bundle includes the digital_rain.gif encoded as base64 again.
 This will automatically be bundled by the users application, no extra work required.
 No webpack copy plugin.
 I found this to be the easiest solution for the end user, it just works.
 I highly recommend using code splitting techniques to not delay time to first load of your application. <a href="https://legacy.reactjs.org/docs/code-splitting.html">https://legacy.reactjs.org/docs/code-splitting.html</a>.
  </li>
  <li>
    Version 9 to 9.4.0 included the digital_rain.gif file as an asset due to the huge size of base64 on the bundle.
-This required webpack copy on the users end to utilize and did not scale well.
+This requires webpack copy plugin on the users end to utilize.
 For next JS you can copy/paste the gif into your public/images folder or use webpack copy plugin.
  </li>
  <li>
  As of version 5.0.0, this package now supports Next.js with bundle for CJS.
 Please use version 4.2.0 and below if you need UMD.